 However, there are easier versions of its definition.
 Those versions are made up of hacks – Content Marketing hacks.
-The best part of these content marketing hacks is that top Content marketers have practiced and recommended them, so they are close to fail-proof.
+The best part of these hacks is that top Content marketers have practiced and recommended them, so they are close to fail-proof.

 Creating content for everyone (literally everyone) gets you nowhere except probably at the peak of some traffic graphs.
 But how useful is that random traffic for you?
 On the contrary, how valuable would less but high-quality traffic be?

-Here’s the deal.
+Here’s the deal:

 Create the content that your target audience is looking for.
-For that, you’d have to understand your target audience first.

 Start with your audience research.
-Do surveys, all kinds of them.
-Get into their shoes, get hold of their mindset.
+Do surveys; all kinds of them.
+Get into their shoes, and get hold of their mindset.

 Use your knowledge about them to show them how well you understand their pain points.
-Provide solutions and VIOLA.
-Your results would be your reward.
+Provide highly targeted solutions to their relevant problems and VIOLA.

 Evergreen content comes with many benefits.
 For instance,

 Ever wonder why most of the marketing professionals and influencers come up with giant blog posts?
-Have you ever noticed a pattern in top-ranking blog posts no matter what the industry is?
+Have you ever noticed a pattern in top-ranking blog posts, no matter what the industry is?

-“The more in detail you have covered a topic, the more are your chances to rank higher.
+“The more in detail you have covered a topic, the more are your chances to rank higher.”